ellissuen/Predicting-Pancreatic-Cancer-using-Urinary-Biomarkers/README.md

 * age: Age in years
 * sex: M = male, F = female
 * diagnosis: 1 = control (no pancreatic disease), 2 = benign hepatobiliary disease (119 of which are chronic pancreatitis); 3 = Pancreatic ductal adenocarcinoma, i.e. pancreatic cancer
-* stage: For those with pancratic cancer, what stage was it?
+* stage: For those with pancreatic cancer, what stage was it?
 One of IA, IB, IIA, IIIB, III, IV
 * benign_sample: For those with a benign, non-cancerous diagnosis, what was the diagnosis?
 * plasma_CA19_9: Blood plasma levels of CA 19–9 monoclonal antibody that is often elevated in patients with pancreatic cancer.
 Only assessed in 350 patients (one goal of the study was to compare various CA 19-9 cutpoints from a blood sample to the model developed using urinary samples).
 * creatinine: Urinary biomarker of kidney function